-Openness to agency involvement and desires to have a strong and appropriate relationship with agency staff.
+Openness to agency involvement and desire to have a strong and appropriate relationship with agency staff.

 Openness and transparency during the approval process and after the placement of a child is very important.
 Foster and adoptive families are a vital part of the team and provide essential information on how a child is functioning in the home.

 The ability and willingness to learn about the special needs of children in foster care and adoption.

 Advocacy is an important aspect of the role of foster and adoptive parents.
 Prospective families should consider the needs of children in foster care and decide if they are ready to parent a child who may require specialized services.

 Families who are in the process of becoming foster and adoptive parents will need words of encouragement, a listening ear, prayerful thoughts, and a “go-to” person when times get rough.
 Families must be able to rely on others who can provide essential support and understanding.

 Tenderness and genuine concern for children who need foster care and adoptive services.